 Kata (pre-arranged forms simulating combat situations)

-> We bring these 3 activities together to bring you a complete Karate tuition experience in Palmers Green .
+We bring these three activities together to bring a complete Karate tuition experience in Palmers Green .

-> Karate: historical details
+Karate: historical details

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching techniques that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate of all time.